SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/persistence-with-queues.md

 JmsTextMessage { org.apache.qpid.jms.provider.amqp.message.AmqpJmsTextMessageFacade@be64738 }
 ```

-Now you know how to use Apache Qpid JMS 2.0 API over AMQP using the Solace Message Router to send and receive persistent messages from a queue.
+Now you know how to use Apache Qpid JMS 2.0 API over AMQP using Solace messaging to send and receive persistent messages from a queue.

 If you have any issues sending and receiving message or reply, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues seen.